murchandamus/bips/bip-update-process.md

 status to Proposed to indicate that they recommend adoption or implementation of the BIP.
 Where applicable, the authors must ensure that any proposed specification is solid, not unduly complicated, and definitive.
-Subsequently, the BIP’s content should only be adjusted in minor details, e.g. to improve language, clarify ambiguities, backfill omissions in the specification, add test vectors for edge cases, or address other issues discovered as the BIP is adopted.
+Subsequently, the BIP’s content should only be adjusted in minor details, e.g. to improve language, clarify ambiguities, backfill omissions in the specification, add test vectors for edge cases, or address other issues discovered as the BIP is being adopted.

 A Proposed BIP can only move to Active or Abandoned.
 Any necessary changes to the specification should be